Blog Menu

 In the early days of computer technology, global eCommerce was no more than a dream.
 In the early 1990s, there were limited online marketplaces, one notable example being CompuServe.

-These weren’t just temporary trends; consumer habits have permanently changed.
-People have come to appreciate the convenience of online shopping, so if you can provide a shopping experience more effortless than your competitors’, people will bite.
+These weren’t just short-term trends—consumer habits have changed for good.
+People now value the ease of online shopping, so if you can make the experience smoother than your competitors, customers will come to you.

 Is eCommerce profitable?